 Once down at the lake, head to the nearby Rotorua Museum and Government Gardens.
-While I was there the museum was closed for renovation but it was still a great area to walk around and enjoy.
+While the museum is closed for renovation until 2025, it is still a great area to walk around and enjoy.

 Before heading out of the city center of Rotorua, stop by the local Kuirau Park.
 This free attraction right within the city offers plenty of different geothermal activity options all around and is definitely a bit different than your normal park.